AM5800/self_drifing_car/behavioral_cloning/Readme.md

 ![](img/Recovery.png)

 ## Validation set
-Early experiments showed that it is quite hard bo evaluate model based only on validation data.
+Early experiments showed that it is quite hard to evaluate model based only on validation data.
 Two models with almost same validation score might behave totally different - one driving smoothly and ohter - driving in zigzags, loosing control and eventually leaving the test track.
 This makes automatic model selection very hard.

 To address this issue I first tried to increase size of the validation set.
 But it didn't help.
-I think this is because model needs only 2-3 frames to loose control.
+I think this is because model needs only few frames to loose control.
 And even though mean square error for such frames will be high - it will be unnoticable when there are 6000 other frames which model had driven perfectly.

 Solution that worked is to decrease validation set size.
 I was monitoring how models are driving on the test track and if I saw some place where it was frequently misbehaving - I made a few validation frames with expected steering angle.
-I ended with only 21 total images in validation set.
+I ended up with only 21 total images in validation set.
 Despite such small size my confidence in validation score is very high now.
-I am now sure that almost any model with validation score less than 0.1 is capable to drive.
-Which made automatic model selection very simple and predictable.
+I am now sure that almost any model with validation score less than 0.1 is able to drive.
+This made automatic model selection very simple and reproducible.

 ## Image preprocessing
 I have tried to convert images to HSV colorspace.
-Intuition behind this desicion is that change in the lighting conditions will mostly affect one channel - V. And all three channels are usually affected in RGB model making it harder for model to learn the dependency between channels.
+Intuition behind this decision is that change in the lighting conditions will mostly affect one channel - V. And all three channels are usually affected in RGB model making it harder for model to learn the dependency between channels.

 Another technique is image normalization (R/255-0.5; G/255-0.5; B/255-0.5).
 In theory it should speed up model convergence because model has to spend less effort adapting for constantly changing distribution in the input data.
 In practice I haven't noticed any speed up in covergence.
+Perharps Batch Normalization (discussed later) is just more beneficial.

 # Training
 I have tried lots of models with different parameters.
 But they have a lot in common: